Using Fixtures to Seed Uptrace Data

 }

-When you need to reference resources created through the Uptrace UI in your fixtures, use the linking API to assign keys to existing resources.
+When you need to reference resources created through the Uptrace UI in your fixtures, use the binding API to assign keys to them:

 bash